uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-base-and-trust-registry.md

 Use the access token as bearer token ([RFC 6750](https://datatracker.ietf.org/doc/html/rfc6750)) when connecting to the subscribed authoring API.

-If you want to create a new access token without manual UI interaction you can use the OAuth refresh token flow for the issuer [https://keymanager-prd.api.admin.ch/keycloak/realms/APIGW](https://keymanager-prd.api.admin.ch/keycloak/realms/APIGW) to get valid access tokens for API access.
+If you want to create a new access token without manual UI interaction you can use the [OAuth refresh token flow for the issuer](https://keymanager-prd.api.admin.ch/keycloak/realms/APIGW) to get valid access tokens for API access.

 ### Base URLs

-⚙️ The status authoring url will be referenced as SWIYU\_STATUS\_REGISTRY\_API\_URL, the key manager as KEY\_MANAGER Use the [Swagger Editor](https://editor.swagger.io/) for convenience.
+⚙️ The status authoring url will be referenced as SWIYU_STATUS_REGISTRY_API_URL, the key manager as KEY_MANAGER.

+Use the [Swagger Editor](https://editor.swagger.io/) for convenience.

 | Environment | Identifier Authoring | Status Authoring | Key Manager |